 Tagged: #backdoor #mail #php #rce #sendmail

-On Sysadmins of the North, I often post articles about PHP and security -and related.
-You might find this interesting:
+Here on Sysadmins of the North, I often post articles about PHP and security.
+You might find these interesting:

 - WordPress advisory: Akal premium theme XSS vulnerability